grst/reportsrender/docs/features.rst

 Example:

-* Declare the parameter to the yaml frontmatter.
+* Declare the parameter in the yaml frontmatter.
 * You can set default parameters that will be used when the notebook is executed interactively in Rstudio.
 They will be overwritten when running through `reportsrender`.